Federal Drone Laws in the United States

 Part 107 licensed pilots also can do the following, which is not available to those flying under 44809:

-• You must fly farther 500 feet horizontally from clouds.
+- You must fly farther than 2000 feet horizontally and 500 feet vertically from clouds.

 Community Based Organizations (CBOs) are 501 (c3) non-profits that have a comprehensive set of safety guidelines for their members.
 The purpose behind Community Based Organizaions is to allow the UAS industry to self-regulate to a certain degree.